About the Awards

 Take a look at the guidance notes here to see if you are eligible to apply.

 Nominations are accepted from 1st April until mid September 2021.

 What happens after I send in my nomination?

 Each nomination will be checked for eligibility.
 The nominations will be assessed locally in the county/Lieutenancy area where the group is active.
 The Lord Lieutenant, the Queen's personal representative in the area, and usually involves two Deputy Lieutenants visiting the nominated group.
 During the local assessment visit the group will be asked to make available key information and data to demonstrate that it is well run and carries out excellent work.
 Following the visit, a report will be submitted to a local panel who will decide whether to recommend them.
 For support with your nomination: email@example.com

 The Queens Award for Voluntary Service Forum

-One Walsall are hosting a virtual forum to share information and to support applications to the upcoming 'The Queen's Award for Voluntary Service' 2021.
+One Walsall hosted a virtual forum to share information and to support applications to the upcoming 'The Queen's Award for Voluntary Service' 2021.

-To find out more please get in touch with our Volunteer Centre.
+You can view he forum again here.
+To find out more about this award please get in touch with our Volunteer Centre.